urcu/userspace-rcu/doc/uatomic-api.md

 Only atomic operations performed on integers (`int` and `long`, signed and unsigned) are supported on all architectures.
-Some architectures also support 1-byte and 2-byte atomic operations.
-Those respectively have `UATOMIC_HAS_ATOMIC_BYTE` and `UATOMIC_HAS_ATOMIC_SHORT` defined when `uatomic.h` is included.
-An architecture trying to perform an atomic write to a type size not supported by the architecture will trigger an illegal instruction.
+Some architectures also support 1-byte, 2-byte and 8-byte atomic operations.
+Those respectively have `UATOMIC_HAS_ATOMIC_BYTE`, `UATOMIC_HAS_ATOMIC_SHORT` and `UATOMIC_HAS_ATOMIC_LLONG` defined when `uatomic.h` is included.
+Trying to perform an atomic operation on a type size not supported by the architecture will result in a static assert at compile time.

 In the description below, `type` is a type that can be atomically written to by the architecture.
 It needs to be at most word-sized, and